Northamptonshire mental health helpline receiving almost 500 calls-a-day as demand expected to rise

 A 24/7 mental health Helpline in Northamptonshire has seen a sharp rise in demand following the end of national lockdowns.

 The number, which launched in March 2020 by Northamptonshire Healthcare NHS Foundation Trust (NHFT) and the mental health charity Mind, has seen calls increase from an average of 60-a-day in its first three months to as many as 500-a-day by October this year.
-In August alone there were over 100,000.
+By August there had been over 100,000.

 The line is staffed by a wide range of mental health professional who can help provide immediate support over the phone, signpost to crisis cafes for in person support or other appropriate services to meet people's needs.